Gizmo199/Wraptor/README.md

 var data_size = data.add("Pos4").size();
 ```
 In this example `data_size` will return 4 which is the size of the array after adding a 4th position!

+# Vectors
+I have also included my [Vector library](https://github.com/Gizmo199/vector-library) in this project as well with the slight difference that `vec2` and `vec3` are now capitolized as `Vec2()` `Vec3()`.
+It contains all of the standard functionality that my original vector library contains.
+To read more about the vector library and how to use it follow the link above or go to: https://github.com/Gizmo199/vector-library